Kong/docs.konghq.com/app/konnect/gateway-manager/index.md

 {:.warning}
 > **Warning:** Deleting a control plane is irreversible.
-Make sure that you are certain that you want to delete the control plane, and that all entities and data plane nodes in control plane the have been accounted for.
+Make sure that you are certain that you want to delete the control plane, and that all entities and data plane nodes in the control plane the have been accounted for.

 To delete a control plane, you can use the Gateway Manager or the
 {{site.konnect_short_name}}